ohsu-comp-bio/vrs_anvil_toolkit/README.md

    - GA4GH MetaKB Service Integration:  Utilizes the GA4GH MetaKB retrieve evidence associated with specified genomic alleles.

 3. **Output Generation:**
-   - Generates summary metrics about throughput, errors, evidence, and hits
+   - Generates summary metrics about throughput, errors, evidence, and hits.
    - Presents the retrieved evidence in a structured format, providing access to information about studies, publications, and other relevant details.

 4. **Additional Features**
-   - Provides configurable options like threading and caching for processing VCFs
+   - Provides configurable options like threading and caching for processing VCFs.
    - Implements robust error handling to address issues like invalid input files, invalid variants, and more.

 ## Getting Started